Overview

 Recent Updates

-As of May 3, 2018, applicants educated in the U.S. applying for New Mexico licensure by exam may take the NCLEX up to three times within three years of first being made eligible to sit for the NCLEX.
-Applicants educated outside the U.S. may take the NCLEX up to three times within three years of their initial New Mexico application for licensure through exam.
+As of May 3, 2018, applicants educated in the U.S. applying for New Mexico licensure by exam may take the NCLEX up to five times within three years of first being made eligible to sit for the NCLEX.
+Applicants educated outside the U.S. may take the NCLEX up to five times within three years of their initial New Mexico application for licensure through exam.

 As of July 1, 2019, all New Mexico RN license holders must upload proof of their continuing education to CE Broker before NMBON will renew their license.